danieldiamond/gitlab-analytics/.gitlab/issue_templates/OKR Project Plan Template.md

 ## Project Attributes

-Below is a list of quick links and information for ease of reference.

 | Property               | Value                                                                        |
 |------------------------|------------------------------------------------------------------------------|
 | Date Created           | YYYY-MM-DD                                                                   |
 | Estimated Date Ended   | YYYY-MM-DD                                                                   |
 | Slack                  | [#channel]() (only accessible from within the company).                      |
 | Google Doc             | [`project` Working Group Agenda]() (only accessible from within the company) |

+### References

+Below is a list of quick links and information for ease of reference.

 ## Project Vision